softindex/datakernel/examples/README.md

 ### Advanced web applications
-* [Net examples](https://github.com/softindex/datakernel/tree/master/examples/net) - show how to create web applications in a few steps.
+* [Net examples](https://github.com/softindex/datakernel/tree/master/examples/net) - show how to create TCP echo servers and clients from scratch in a few steps.

 * [Eventloop examples](https://github.com/softindex/datakernel/tree/master/examples/eventloop) - even though Eventloop
-is one of the basic modules of DataKernel and is **not** bound to web applications, these examples demonstrate how eventloops can be utilized for developing servers.
+is one of the basic modules of DataKernel and is **not** bound to web applications, these examples demonstrate how eventloops can be utilized with Net module for developing servers.

 * [RPC example](https://github.com/softindex/datakernel/tree/master/examples/rpc) - a simple example of utilizing remote procedure call module.